athankefalas/Stitcher/README.md

 deactivation.

 Managed dependency containers can be defined by using the `@Dependencies` property wrapper and will be active as long as the wrapped property is not deallocated.
-Changing the value of the property will deactivate the old value and activate the new one.
+Changing the value of the property will deactivate the old container and activate the new one.
 Creating a managed container simply requires wrapping a dependency container using the property wrapper:

 ```swift